eianlei/scalc/README.md

 * In no event should you consider scuba diving with mixed gases without proper training!
 * Ignoring these warnings can cause your **death** or **serious and permanent injuries**!

-# Development roadmap
+# Development history & roadmap
 - 2021-11-03 published to github a quickly hacked up demo, that needs lot of TLC
+- 2021-11-08 added the dive planner prototype

 todo short term:
 - some cleanup, proper structuring and commentting to the sources
 - make UI mobile friendly (CSS)
 - do a proper favicon
 - add user documentation
-- to Blender bring up all the same functionality that exists in [FillCalcWin](https://github.com/eianlei/FillCalcWin)
+- to Blender: bring up all the same functionality that exists in [FillCalcWin](https://github.com/eianlei/FillCalcWin)
   - std gas dropdown
   - cost calculation
   - VanDerWaals
+  - and something new: temperature compensations
 - Planner implementation,
-  - Bühlmann: needs transpiling Python code to Javascript from [pydplan](https://github.com/eianlei/pydplan)
+  - Bühlmann: have manually transpiled Python code to Javascript from [pydplan](https://github.com/eianlei/pydplan), but there are many issues to be fixed
-  - need to develop a new web UI
+  - need to develop a new graphical web UI

 long term plans:
+- re-target the HTML, CSS, JS implementation across all platforms
-- publish a desktop version that will run on electron and include Windows installer
+- desktop version will run on [electron](https://www.electronjs.org/) and include Windows installer
+- Android and iOS mobile versions using [Cordova](https://cordova.apache.org/)